-- o Provide more beneficial taxation schemes for CSOs engaged in economic activities to encourage their efforts towards selfsustainability. - o Consider best international practices to stimulate CSO activities cent designation law; and 164 - o Provide meaningful tax deductions for individual and business donations165 and dismiss VAT taxation requirement for in-kind donations to CSOs. - That the Ministry of Labour and Social Affairs adopts regulations to address the existing gaps in the legislation on volunteering in consultation with CSOs and particularly volunteer-based organisations.
+- o Provide more beneficial taxation schemes for CSOs engaged in economic activities to encourage their efforts towards selfsustainability. - o Consider best international practices to stimulate CSO activities through more favourable taxation measures, for example, a one per cent designation law; and 167 - o Provide meaningful tax deductions for individual and business donations 168 and dismiss VAT taxation requirement for in-kind donations to CSOs. - That the Ministry of Labour and Social Affairs adopts regulations to address the existing gaps in the legislation on volunteering in consultation with CSOs and particularly volunteer-based organisations.